Fetal Personhood Law In the United States

 Legal Voice has long tracked extremist efforts to disempower the rights of pregnant people under the guise of legal fetal personhood.
 Below is a timeline illustrating the history of the legal fetal personhood movement in this country.

-Learn more about fetal personhood and its effects on emergency medical care in the journal article written by Legal Voice’s own Wendy Heipt, Senior Reproductive Health and Justice Counsel:
+Learn more about fetal personhood and its effects on emergency medical care in the law review article written by Wendy Heipt, Legal Voice’s senior reproductive health and justice counsel.

 Legal Fetal Personhood Timeline